zouhair/NHLGames/CONTRIBUTING.md

  1. **Fork** the repo on GitHub
  2. **Clone** the project to your own machine
+ 3. **Grab** an issue, by requesting to be assigned to it.
  3. **Commit** changes to your own branch
  4. **Push** your work back up to your fork
  5. Submit a **Pull request** to `NHLGames\master` so that we can review your changes

+> Refactoring should not be consider, except if every user is affected by the issue.

 > Avoid any merge conflicts by merging the latest from "upstream" before making a pull request!